bartlomein/solidity-call-explorer/README.md

 ### Potential upcoming features

+### Potential upcoming features

--[] Search function to search through events and calls
+- [ ] Search function to search through events and calls

--[] More detailed tracecall data such as names of contracts being interacted with, etc.
+- [ ] More detailed tracecall data such as names of contracts being interacted with, etc.

--[] Wallet hookup to let user see their transactions
+- [ ] Wallet hookup to let user see their transactions